hringbauer/projectPCA/upload_instructions.md

 # Instructions on how to upload a package to PYPI
 This file is based on update and upload instructions from `https://packaging.python.org/tutorials/packaging-projects/` Harald keeps this file as notes and a reminder.
 The installation is based on a pyproject.toml setup.
 It is a pure Python project without extensions.

-I distribute the source - and no wheels (for now).
+I distribute both source and any-wheel.

 ## 1) Load Python environment and navigate to folder
 - On Leipzig HPC Cluster (primary source to create package since 2025):